How Your Ear Works

-Struck by sound waves, the eardrum begins to vibrate; consequently, the vibration triggers the rapid movement of three tiny bones (the ossicular chain) within the middle ear.
-Through this process sound is intensified before reaching the inner ear through the oval window (a membrane).
+Struck by sound waves, the eardrum begins to vibrate; consequently, the vibration triggers three tiny bones (the ossicular chain) within the middle ear.
+This process of sound intensifies before reaching the inner ear through the oval window (a membrane).

 Sound waves passing through the oval window initiate a wave-like movement of fluid within the cochlea.
-As a result, thousands of sensory hair cells are activated and, in turn, electric signals are generated.
-Via the acoustic nerve, the signals travel to the brain, where they are recognized as sounds.
+As a result, thousands of sensory hair cells activate, and, in turn, electric signals generate.
+Via the acoustic nerve, the signals travel to the brain, where they recognize sounds.

 Source: Bernafon Canada Ltd.